CTSRD-CHERI/cheri-c-programming/src/impact/capability-faults.md

 optionally delivering it to the run-time environment via OS-specific mechanisms.

+However, these exceptions are not guaranteed under the CHERI C/C++ model;
+instead, a combination of hardware and software implement non-aliasing spatial and temporal memory safety.
+This means that pointers are never permitted to access memory from another allocation, no matter how they are manipulated, but overruns into padding, or access after free while memory is in quarantine, may still be permitted.
+This topic is explored in greater detail in [Non-aliasing vs trapping memory safety](../cheri-ccpp/nonaliasing-vs-trapping.md).

-However, the language-level behavior of CHERI C/C++ is considerably more
+Further, the language-level behavior of CHERI C/C++ is considerably more
 subtle: existing undefined behavior semantics in C are retained.
 The compiler is free to assume that loads and stores will not trap (i.e., that any program is free of undefined behavior), and may optimize under this